crankycyclops/trogserve/README.md

 And finally, for the build process:

 - webpack.mix.js, webpack.app.mix.js, webpack.adminauth.mix.js, and webpack.admin.mix.js: interesting because I had to do a little magic to separate everything out into their own separate bundles
-- Makefile: you'll notice that in order to separate Vuetify from the main bundle, I had to resort to some Makefile magic that you might find interesting—or that you might find to be ugly, depending on your disposition ;)
+- Makefile: you'll notice that in order to separate Vuetify from the main bundle, I had to resort to some Makefile magic that you might find interesting—or that you might find ugly, depending on your disposition :)

-If you've never seen the innards of a PHP extension before, you might also find the following link interesting (written in C++17): https://github.com/crankycyclops/trogdor-pp/tree/master/src/php7/trogdord
+If you've never seen the innards of a PHP extension before, you might also find the following link to my sister project interesting (written in C++17): https://github.com/crankycyclops/trogdor-pp/tree/master/src/php7/trogdord

 ## License